Cindy Prado Sizzles In A Low-Cut White Crop Top On Her Balcony

 @fashionnova fashionnovapartner | I recreated a “cliff side” European restaurant on my balcony and enjoyed every second!
 (Except I had to clean everything myself ????)
 It’s crazy how I barely used my balcony before and it took a quarantine to see how much potential it has!
 How are you guys getting creative with your space?
 Not everyone lives by the ocean but if you have a garden or outdoor area you can add lights/plants and create a romantic garden vibe for a dinner.
 Share your creations with me!!!
 Love you all ????

-In the second shot from her post, Cindy shared a picture of herself in the midst of taking a big bite of her plate of pasta.
-Her plump lips were pursed as she slurped a noodle, still making eye contact with the camera.
+In the second part of the update, Cindy shared a picture of herself in the midst of taking a big bite of her plate of pasta.
+Her plump lips were pursed as she slurped a noodle while still making eye contact with the camera.
 In the third snap, she showed off a bit more of her ensemble.
-She paired the sexy white crop top with matching bottoms that featured the same fabric.
+She paired her top with matching bottoms made of the same fabric.
 The bottoms were a high-waisted style that accentuated her hourglass physique.

-Cindy paired the sizzling update with a caption that explained some of the reasoning behind creating the stunning outdoor space.
-She also asked her fans to share how they were opting to get creative while stuck at home in quarantine.
-Her fans loved the post, and it racked up over 21,200 likes within just four hours, as well as 363 comments from her eager fans.
+Cindy paired the update with a caption that explained some of the reasoning behind the stunning outdoor space.
+She also asked her fans to share how they were getting creative while stuck at home in quarantine.
+Her fans loved the post, and it racked up over 21,200 likes within just four hours, as well as 363 comments.

 “Such a cute idea!” one fan commented.